GlebDen/wt32-sc01-plus_IR_Control/README.md

 3. Gnd
 4. Gnd
 5. Stby ??
-6. In Left
+6. In Left Ch.
 7. Gnd
-8. In Right
+8. In Right Ch.